Malola2015/planningCourse/assignments/pathplanning/PRA2.md

    https://gist.github.com/R012/0fe8ec73b58c0a95844370c6510454d9

 4. That code reads the PDDL output, and each time there is a ```move``` action with a coordinate, it calls the path-planning algorithm with the destination given by the action.
 By default, the initial state is set to the position = (10, 10) in the ```visualize_paths_from_pddl``` function.
-Please change it accordingly to your initial state in PDDL file.
+Please change it accordingly to your initial state in your PDDL file.

-5. Note that you have to provide the route and names to both, the solution of the planner, i.e.```planning.txt``` (placed in this case in the ```/res/``` folder) and the map with obstacles, i.e.```example.png``` (placed in the same folder).
+5. Note that you have to provide the route and names to both, the solution of the planner, i.e.```planning.txt``` (placed in this case in the ```/res/``` folder) and the map with the obstacles, i.e.```example.png``` (placed in the same folder).
 You can place those files when you want, just remember to specify the route.
 ``` task_plan = generate_task_list('../res/planning.txt')```
 ```visualize_paths_from_pddl(task_plan, '../res/example.png')```